 Get in touch with IHNA through email studentsupport@ihna.edu.au or call 1800 22 52 83

-My Skills is the consumer directory for VET.
-Using My Skills you can compare courses and providers to choose the course that best suits your needs.
+Your Career is the consumer directory for VET.
+Using Your Career you can compare courses and providers to choose the course that best suits your needs.

-My Skills lists all the nationally registered training providers, their contact details, the publicly available courses they are approved to deliver and where they are being delivered.
-Students can use My Skills to search for VET Student Loans approved courses and approved course providers.
+Your Career lists all the nationally registered training providers, their contact details, the publicly available courses they are approved to deliver and where they are being delivered.
+Students can use Your Career site to search for VET Student Loans approved courses and approved course providers.
 Course price and course duration information can also be entered by training providers to assist students in assessing value for money.

 Study Assist provides information about options for financing your tertiary study, including: